Dan West (musician): Other Collaborations

+West produced several singles for Mystery Rose including her single "Sunset Boulevard."
+The singles were included on Rose's album Socially Distant, released in the fall of 2021.
+The album deals with coming of age in pandemic-era America."

-In the fall of 2022, Dan was asked by actor Dan Gilvezan to provide original musical accompaniment to Gilvezan’s stage treatment of the famous Don Marquis "Archy & Mehitabel" columns from the early years of the 20th century.
+In the fall of 2022, West was asked by actor Dan Gilvezan to provide original musical accompaniment to Gilvezan’s stage treatment of the Don Marquis "Archy & Mehitabel" columns from the early years of the 20th century.
 The Moosie Dryer-directed stage play, The Secret World Of Archy & Mehitabel, debuted that fall at the Whitefire Theater.
 A reviewer described West's music as "giving a special old-school vibe to the play."
 West released the full score via Wayside Records in 2023.
 That year also saw the release of Frieda’s Roses' followup to Jessica Triangle (Mika Records), the EP Day & Night, produced by West.

+In December 2025, punk rocker Chip Kinman (The Diles, Rank and File, Cowboy Nation, Blackbird) released his solo album, "Chip Kinman" In the Red Records.
+On the album, West plays piano, keys, and synthesizers on several tracks.